mikey247/csv-sha-256-creator/README.md

   node index.js -f
 ```

-#### New CSV
+#### New CSV and JSON directory

 ```
-// An updated csv file yourCsvFile.output.csv and json file yourCsvFile.json with the new Hash colunm is created in the directory for your usage
+// An updated csv file yourCsvFile.output.csv and json file yourCsvFile.json with the new Hash colunm is created in a data directory for your usage
+// An nfts folder is created with files for each nft.
 ```

+## ENJOY😎